 sudo apt update

-Install Wike from Universe Repository
+Install Wike from the Universe Repository on Ubuntu

 apt-cache policy wike